WFTX-TV: History

 The station changed hands again in 1998, when Emmis Communications purchased the assets of Wabash Valley Broadcasting, giving Emmis its first television stations.
 From 2002 to 2005, WFTX's master control and other internal operations were controlled from a regional hub located at the company's WKCF in Lake Mary, near Orlando.
 Emmis exited the television business in 2005, with Journal Broadcast Group acquiring WFTX and two other stations.

 On July 30, 2014, it was announced that the E. W. Scripps Company would acquire Journal Communications in an all-stock transaction and spin off the combined company's print assets.
 The deal made WFTX a sister station once again to WFTS and also NBC affiliate WPTV-TV in West Palm Beach.
 The FCC approved the deal on December 12, 2014.
 It was approved by shareholders on March 11, 2015, closing on April 1.

 In the fall of 2021, WFTX added Ion Television as a subchannel after Scripps' acquisition of Ion Media, bringing the network over-the-air to Southwest Florida for the first time since its 1998 launch.
 The Fort Myers–Naples market was the only market in the state outside Tallahassee which never had a station owned by Ion Media or its forerunner companies.

+On September 3, 2025, Scripps announced it planned to sell WFTX-TV to Sun Broadcasting in a $40 million deal expected to close during the fourth quarter of the year.
+Sun already owns several radio and TV properties in the Fort Myers market, notably CW network affiliate WXCW, which is currently operated through a shared services agreement with Fort Myers Broadcasting-owned CBS affiliate WINK-TV.